The most common questions our SEO coaches get are “How do I put keywords on my website?” and “How do I use keywords for SEO?”

 - Use a spreadsheet to track your keyword implementation.
 Get our free template below.

-Benefits of Properly Adding Keywords for SEO
+Benefits of Properly Adding Keywords

 There are multiple benefits to proper keyword placement.
 Good keywords: